ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-08-25-from-brazil-ciandts-ux-process-by-hiro-kawabuchi-and-the-ux-of-horror-by-chris-pruett.md

 ---
 layout: post
-title: UX Talk Tokyo #29 : "From Brazil!
+title: 2016 Aug-UX Talk Tokyo #29 : "From Brazil!
 CI&T's UX process" by Hiro Kawabuchi & "The UX of Horror" by Chris Pruett
 snippet: September's UX Talk will be in a new bigger venue.
 Thanks to Pivotal for agreeing to host the ...
 ---
 35 participants